Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Simulations

-To quantitatively assess the performance of the background removal algorithm, we analyzed the range profiles before and after the background removal process.
-In Fig.~\ref{fig:rng_profile}, the range profiles are plotted along with the average amplitudes (in dB) of the target (the moving car) and the background (the static cars).
-These amplitudes are labelled as the `\textit{signal}' and `\textit{interference}', respectively, and the ratio between them (i.e., SIR) is computed as the evaluation metric.
-Before background removal, the signal amplitude was measured at \SI{-3}{dB}, while the interference amplitude was \SI{-8}{dB} leading to SIR of $-3-(-8)=\SI{5}{dB}$.
-After the background removal, the signal amplitude increased to \SI{0}{dB}, while the interference amplitude significantly decreased to \SI{-37}{dB}.
-This results in a significantly improved SIR of $0-(-37)=\SI{37}{dB}$.
-The significant improvement in the SIR, from \SI{5}{dB} to \SI{37}{dB}, demonstrates the remarkable clutter suppression capability of the proposed algorithm.
+We applied the proposed 3D radar ego-motion estimation algorithm and static background removal algorithm to the simulated data.
+To quantitatively assess the performance of the background removal algorithm, we analyzed the range profiles before and after the background removal process, as shown in Fig.~\ref{fig:rng_profile}, and compared them with the simulated ground-truth clean signal.
+The range profiles are plotted with the average amplitudes (in dB) for different elevation angles, as illustrated in Fig.~\ref{fig:rng_profile}.
+For an elevation angle of \SI{0}{\degree}, before background removal, the original signal amplitude (blue) at \SI{8}{m} to \SI{18}{m} was around \SI{-10}{dB}, while the interference amplitude was \SI{-25}{dB}, resulting in a signal-to-interference ratio (SIR) of \SI{15}{dB}.
+After background removal, the signal amplitude increased to \SI{0}{dB}, and the interference amplitude significantly decreased to \SI{-40}{dB}, yielding a greatly improved SIR of \SI{40}{dB}.
+This substantial improvement in SIR from \SI{15}{dB} to \SI{40}{dB} demonstrates the remarkable clutter suppression capability of the proposed algorithm.
+Additionally, both Fig.~\ref{fig:rng_profile}(a) and (b) show that the post-background removal curve aligns well with the ground-truth clean range profile, indicating the accuracy of the proposed algorithm.